“Comparison is the death of joy.”

 Comparing yourself to others, thinking they are better off somehow, berating yourself for not ‘measuring up’, so you think, robs you of happiness and serves you in no useful way.

-But why?
-If it is such an unpleasant and unproductive thing to do, why do we do it?
+It is such an unproductive thing to do.
+So why do we do it?
 I think it is because we are taught to do it from the earliest stages of life.

 Our parents and teachers were taught by their parents and teachers that the only way to know if you’re moving in the right direction is to….